 Kotsinas village is located in the bay of Pournia, close to Moudros.
 Once it was an important trading port.
 Now it is known for the church Zoodochou Pigis built in the former medieval fortress.
 Going down 64 stoned steps inside the church, you can find an underground well – “agiasma”, with blessed water.
 The first church dates back to 1415, but today’s church is from 1954.

 A few steps from the church, there is a bronze statue of the Greek heroine Maroula from 1969.

-Actually, during the siege in 1478 lead by Suleiman Pasha, Maroula, when saw her father killed, and took his sword and fought against the Turks together with fighters.
+Actually, during the siege in 1478 led by Suleiman Pasha, Maroula, when saw her father killed, took his sword and fought against the Turks together with fighters.
 According to a legend, locals save Kotsinos from Turks thanks to Maroula’s courage.

 While you wander around the island, you can see Kontias, a traditional village built at the end of the 19th century.